 With the changes in surgical training called for by the Residency Review Committee (RRC), the University of Kansas General Surgery Residency has adopted strict policies concerning work hours, days off, and didactic education.
 We have also adopted a "night-float" system for handling in-house call in an effort to better comply with the new guidelines.

 PGY -1 (categorical)

-The first year of general surgical residency, is comprised of one-month rotations on the general, vascular, Leavenworth VA, trauma, oncology, breast, acute care surgery, and transplant surgery services.
+The first year of general surgical residency, is comprised of one-month rotations on the general, vascular, acute care/trauma, oncology, breast, transplant surgery services.
 One PGY-1 per month will be assigned to the "float" team to cover in-house call during the week.
 (Float coverage is Sunday - Friday.)

 The primary responsibilities of the PGY-1 are the pre- and post-operative care of the surgical patients located on the hospital wards along with assisting and performing simple surgical procedures under the guidance of senior-level residents and attending surgeons.

 Non-categorical PGY-1s will assume the same basic responsibilities as categorical PGY-1s, although they will have other rotations in their sub-specialties including, orthopedics, neurology, neurosurgery, ENT, and urology.